 Accessible for wheelchairs; disabled parking places in front of the building; lift and toilet for the disabled available; wheelchairs can be hired on request

 Due to restoration works the Opera House is closed until further notice.

-Palaces accessible for wheelchairs, which can also be hired on request.
-Most of the park accessible for wheelchairs, with the exception of certain areas with steep paths
+To visit the Old Palace two steps are to be negotiated (for help please ring the bell marked "Kasse").
+The New Palace is accessible for wheelchairs, which can also be hired on request.
+Most of the park is accessible for wheelchairs, with the exception of certain areas with steep paths.

 Oriental Building accessible via the rear entrance; Rock Garden accessible for wheelchairs, with the exception of certain areas with steep paths; rooms in Zwernitz Castle only accessible via steps.